MiamiOH-CSE274/Interactive-Debugging/README.md

 * 3.a) Explain one or two methods you could use to determine which of the three parts of the program is causing this first bug.
 (In step 4, I will tell you how I would do it.)

+Well, I could comb over every letter of code to see if there were any easily discoverable and fixable errors.
+But since this is the "Interactive Debugging" lab, I'm going to go out on a limb here and say that another, better way to do it would be to set break points after each of these main parts of the program.

 Step 4
 ------